 - Google Spreadsheets: Google's free online spreadsheet program isn't as powerful as Excel, but it does make it easier to have your documents automatically update with information taken from public finance such as Yahoo.
 In addition, because it's an Internet-based program, you can log into your Google account anywhere in the world to access your Google spreadsheets.

 Using Software to Track Your Investments

-Many investors still want software installed on their local system (in several instances, the desktop software includes additional features that aren't available through online programs).
+Many investors still want software installed on their local system, where, in several instances, the desktop software includes additional features that aren't available through online programs.
 Generally, there are a few options.

-- QuickBooks - Accountants or sophisticated investors who are comfortable with GAAP will like the flexibility of using a traditional accounting software program to manage their investment holdings.
+- QuickBooks: Accountants or sophisticated investors who are comfortable with Generally Accepted Accounting Principles (GAAP) will like the flexibility of using a traditional accounting software program to manage their investment holdings.
 Personally, I use a mixture of spreadsheets and QuickBooks Pro to monitor my estate's assets.
 These days, Intuit is working hard to push everyone to their online based platform, QuickBooks Online, which is available in multiple tiers and at multiple price points.

 In the end, the best investment tracking program is one that works for you.
 The best program in the world is worthless if you don't use it or you find it too much of a hassle.